Shopify vs Etsy? You must be the creative type, huh! But let me quickly get this off the table:

 While you can do these on a browser, you can conveniently do them on Etsy mobile app as well.
 The app is designed to serve both buyers and merchants.
-For sellers, you can access shop stats, orders and create and manage listings.
+For sellers, you can access shop stats, and orders and create and manage listings.

 On the other end, Shopify allows you to build and create your online store however you like.
 Their elegantly designed themes offer plenty of customizations compared to Etsy.
 From their collection of 12 free themes and more than 60 premium themes, you can be sure you’ll find a template that meets your needs.

 Should that not be the case, Shopify has the biggest 3rd-party app store of any ecommerce platform.
-Some apps are free, while others are premium, but most apps are freemium; that is, even while they have paid plans they still have a free plan with limited features.
+Some apps are free, while others are premium, but most apps are freemium; that is, even while they have paid plans, they still have a free plan with limited features.

-Like Etsy, Shopify also has mobile app that allows you to do a host of different things, including:
+Like Etsy, Shopify also has a mobile app that allows you to do a host of different things, including: